 - Mark the Deck Area: Outline the area where the deck will be installed.

-Adjustable Deck Supports (Deck Risers or Pedestals)
+Adjustable Plastic Deck Supports (Deck Risers or Pedestals)

 Adjustable deck supports, also known as deck risers or pedestals, allow for precise levelling of the deck surface: